buzzfeed/phonon/README.md

         o.save()
 ```

 Any data added to the state of the update will be cached along with the doc.
+In addition to the `cache` method, the `cache_state` method can be overwritten to specify how to handle that data.